chriscarty00/Devices-docs-pr.de-de/surface/surface-dock-whats-new.md

 ---
-title: Neuerungen in Surface Dock 2
+title: What’s new in Surface Dock
-description: In diesem Artikel werden die neuen Features und Funktionen für das Surface Dock der nächsten Generation hervorgehoben. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium
+description: This article highlights new features and functionality for the next generation Surface Dock. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium